 Influencer Advertising, the Influencer Marketing Shortcut

-Turning influencer marketing from a tactic into an all-encompassing marketing strategy didn’t happen overnight.
+Turning influencer marketing from a tactic into an all-encompassing digital marketing strategy didn’t happen overnight.
 NewPro is entering its third year of executing this strategy.
 It started off slow with initial cash investments, but as the momentum picked up, NewPro achieved its goals and revenue grew.

 For those with less time and patience, there’s another solution to consider for ramping up influencer marketing: influencer advertising.
 NewPro went 100 percent organic in its influencer recruitment effort and did not tap into any of the paid solutions described below.
 However, if speed to market is important, these networks help facilitate influencer relationships for marketers.